New Mexico Hatch Green Chile Chicken Enchiladas

 3. Sweat the Hatch Chile Peppers: Place the hot roasted hatch chile peppers in a paper or plastic bag or a bowl covered with plastic wrap.
 Let the peppers “sweat” (the steam will help loosen the skin) for 15 minutes while preparing the remaining ingredients for the sauce.

-5. Bake to the Enchiladas: Place the casserole in a preheated 350-degree Fahrenheit oven for 12-15 minutes, or until the cheese and sauce have started to merge and are bubbling.
+5. Bake the Enchiladas: Place the casserole in a preheated 350-degree Fahrenheit oven for 12-15 minutes, or until the cheese and sauce have started to merge and are bubbling.
 Let the enchiladas cool for at least 5 minutes before plating.
-Top with sliced avocado, guacamole, sour cream, cilantro, and/or tomatillo green chile sauce.
+Top with sliced avocado, grilled guacamole, sour cream, cilantro, and/or tomatillo green chile sauce.

 cooked enchiladas in a cassarole dish topped with cilantro and slices of avocado